Metastatic and Secondary Breast Cancer (MSBC) Survey

 - Only 39% of patients felt very involved in making decisions about their treatment.

-At Make 2nds Count we are determined to address the barriers to clinical trials are patients are facing.
-Following this research, we launched the UK Clinical Trial Registry, a one-stop shop for trials suitable for secondary breast cancer patients.
-We pioneered the Patient Trials Advocate service which supports patients interested in finding out more about clinical trials.
-In future we plan to work together with like-minded organisations to open up the UK cancer clinical trials conversation.
+At Make 2nds Count we are determined to address the barriers to clinical trials patients are facing.
+We pioneered the Clinical Trials Service which supports patients interested in finding out more about clinical trials.